 Delicious little Homemade Pretzels – bites that you’ll absolutely love to snack on!
+Serve them with a fun candied jalapeno cheese sauce for dipping, and they’re the perfect game day snack.

 Well, recently we had a small birthday celebration and the birthday boy requested beer and pretzels.
 It totally reminded me that I had made these and they were awesome!